SamD770/SamD770.github.io/_posts/2024-10-20-gradients-FIMetric-blogpost.md

 </script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 This blog post is to accompany our paper,["Approximations to the Fisher Information Metric of Deep Generative Models for Out-Of-Distribution Detection"](https://openreview.net/forum?id=EcuwtinFs9&), which has been accepted to TMLR.
+It is:

+- A position paper on OOD detection as a whole
+- A tutorial on the counter-intuitive stats/information theory of high-dimensional models on continuous data
+- A motivation to read our paper :)

 Our code is available on [github](https://github.com/SamD770/Generative-Models-Knowledge).